 If you get an email like that, you probably know better than to click on that link.
 You know that they are “phishing” for information.
 But my grandmother doesn’t.

 The Federal Trade Commission explains phishing on its website:

 When internet fraudsters impersonate a business to trick you into giving out your personal information, it’s called phishing.
 Don’t reply to email, text, or pop-up messages that ask for your personal or financial information.
 Don’t click on links within them either — even if the message seems to be from an organization you trust.
 It isn’t…

 And this is part of the problem.
 In a tactic called email spoofing, these emails can further confuse the receiver by appearing to come from a trusted source; such as Dell, Microsoft, Walmart, or your bank.
 Sometimes, these emails may even appear to be coming from a friend.
 It is not difficult for internet phishers to change the email address of the sender.

 A typical phishing email might warn that “your computer is compromised.
 It is necessary to download this upgrade immediately.
 If you do not download this upgrade, your computer will be open to attack.”
 Of course, this type of message can be intimidating for someone unfamiliar with these types of scams.

-Recently, we received this very type of email to our Elliott.org help line.
-While we did not click on the link, it spurred this story to try to warn others about this type of internet trickery.
+Recently, we received this very type of email to our Elliott Advocacy help line.
+While we did not click on the link, it spurred this story to warn others about this type of internet trickery.

 Then one of a variety of things happens.